mendersoftware/mender-docs/301.Troubleshoot/10.Hosted-Mender-migration/docs.md

 !!
 Make sure you removed the `ServerURL` entry from the top of the JSON configuration.
 [More info here](../../03.Client-installation/07.Configuration-file/50.Configuration-options/docs.md#servers).

-Please check bellow for different approaches on how to achieve this:
+Please check below for different approaches on how to achieve this:

 * [Yocto](#yocto)
 * [Debian](#debian)

 !!
 If you deploy a config file with a badly formatted json, `mender-updated` on the device won't start correctly after the update.
 !!
-The device will roll back to the previous version only after the device is restarted by other means.
+The device will roll back to the previous version only after it is restarted by other means.
 !!
 During that server will show the deployment status as "rebooting" and after the roll back the deployment will fail.

-Please make sure to test the migration with one device first before deploying it to the whole production fleet.
+Please test the migration with one device before deploying it to the whole production fleet.

 #### 3. Reject the device on the Old server

-Once the deployment was successful and the device restarts, it will try communicating with the first server on the list.
+Once the deployment is successful and the device restarts, it will try communicating with the first server on the list.
 That is the Old server.

-As we want to stop the communication with the Old server, reject the device.
+As we want to stop communicating with the old server, reject the device.

 ![reject-device](reject-device.png)